WMCC conference sets stage for another round of India-China military commander talks

 Who is Galwan Valley named after and what is the India-China dispute about

 Senior diplomats of both countries held talks through video conference.
-India's primary concern was that the Chinese PLA had not yet withdrawn troops from several stand off points, including the norther bank of Pangong Tso lake.
+India's primary concern was that the Chinese PLA had not yet withdrawn troops from several stand off points, including the northern bank of Pangong Tso lake.

 On Friday, New Delhi conveyed to Beijing that the PLA should speed up pulling back from the face off pits and also should withdraw the large number of troops deployed in the depth areas.